Rick’s Simple Chicken and Sausage Gumbo Recipe

-Sometimes you find yourself hungry for something you cannot find.
-It’s a deep hunger for something true and original, something with flavor and substance.
+Do you have a hunger you cannot satisfy?
+Is it a deep hunger for something true and original, something with flavor and substance?
 Something so good that you do not mind it might be healthy, too!
-Your hunger is accompanied by the knowledge that you will not find what you are hungry for in the chain restaurants of public corporations or in locally owned delicatessens.
+Your hunger is accompanied by your suspicion that you will not find what you seek in the chain restaurants of public corporations or in locally-owned delicatessens.
 In this, you are correct.
 It is not there.
 You must make it yourself!

 I have been there.
 I have seen the fare.
 I know what you are missing.
 I know what you want.

 To assuage your longing, I offer you my Chicken and Sausage Gumbo recipe.

 But first, a bit about Gumbos.
 There are two types of gumbos: okra gumbo and filé gumbo.